giswqs/geog-312/book/geospatial/maplibre.md

 m.rotate_to(bearing=180, options={"duration": 10000})
 ```

-## Add custom components
+## Adding Custom Components

-You can add custom components to the map, including images, videos, text, color bar, and legend.
+Enhance your maps by adding custom components such as images, videos, text, color bars, and legends.

-### Add image
+### Add Image

+You can add an image as an overlay or as an icon for a specific layer.
+For instance:
+- Overlaying an image directly on the map at the "bottom-right" corner.
+- Adding an icon image to a feature.
+In the example, a "cat" image is loaded, and a marker is added at coordinates `[0, 0]` with a label "I love kitty!" above the icon.

 ```{code-cell} ipython3
 m = leafmap.Map(center=[0.349419, -1.80921], zoom=3, style="streets")